Gri11edHam/HamHacks/README.md

       <img alt="Lines of Code" src="https://img.shields.io/tokei/lines/github/Gri11edHam/HamHacks">
   </a>
 </p>
-HamHacks is a Minecraft mod that adds a lot of useful featers (that might get you banned).
+HamHacks is a Minecraft mod that adds a lot of useful features (that might get you banned).

 ## Download
 https://github.com/Gri11edHam/HamHacks/releases/latest